 Are Tamiya spray paints acrylic?

-These spray paints are specifically developed for finishing aircraft models.
-Each colour is formulated to provide the authentic tone to model aircraft.
+AS stands for 'Aircraft Sprays'.
+This range of spray paints are just like the TS range and feature authentic colours for aircraft models.
 The subtle shades can be easily obtained on your models by simply spraying.
 Each can contains 100ml of synthetic lacquer paint.

-These spray paints were developed especially for decorating transparent polycarbonate bodies used in R/C car modelling.
-Each contain 100ml of paint, which is the appropriate amount for finishing a model.
-Paint the body from the inside, keeping the can about 30cm from the surface.
+PS stands for 'Polycarbonate Sprays'.
+These spray paints are developed especially for use on transparent polycarbonate body shells for radio controlled models.
+Polycarbonate paint etches into the plastic to form a strong bond.
+Each contain 100ml of paint, which is the appropriate amount for finishing one of these models.
+Spray the paint on the inside of the body shell, keeping the can about 30cm from the surface.
 After curing, apply another coat.
-Small details should be brush painted beforehand using Tamiya bottle paints for polycarbonate.
-These paints are impervious to oil and fuels, so they can be safely used on gas-powered R/C bodies.
-Never use these paints on plastic models.
+Small details should be brush painted beforehand using Tamiya polycarbonate bottle paints.
+Do not use other paints as the polycarbonate paint will damage them.
+Applying paint to the inside of a clear shell in this way means that the paint will not be chipped off if the outside of the shell takes damage.
+These paints are impervious to oil and fuels, so they can be safely used on gas-powered radio controlled models.

 Polycarbonate spray paint will damage polystyrene so should never be used on a plastic model kit.